-The learner-teacher ratio in Cederberg increased from 27.8 in 2012 to 31.1 in 2013, declined slightly to 28.8 in 2014 before drastically escalating to 35.6 in 2015.

-According to the Department of Education, the average number of learners per teacher, nationally, was 30.3 in 2010.
-Factors influencing the learner-teacher ratio are the ability of schools to employ more educators when needed and the ability to collect school fees.
+The learner-teacher ratio in Cederberg increased notably from 28.80 in 2014 to 35.59 in 2015 and up to 36.76 in 2016, which could in future affect learner performance within the Cederberg municipal area.
+Factors influencing the learner-teacher ratio is the ability of schools to employ more educators when needed and the ability to collect fees.